Creating and Running Vue.js Projects with ServBay

 directory.- Name:

-Access the Production Mode
+Accessing in Production Mode

 https://servbay-vue-prod.servbay.demo

-- Port Conflicts: If the port
+- Port Conflicts: If the port you select for

-- Domain Resolution: ServBay automatically configures
+- Domain Resolution: ServBay automatically resolves

 .servbay.demo